Chissl/SkyHanni/README.md

 - Fixed other various issues with crop milestones/farming weight

 ## Known issues
+- Error messages regarding elite farming weight are sent when swapping lobbies/joining hypixel
+    + Ignore these, they're wrong and shouldn't be sent at all
 - Farming weight display overshoots because it doesn't subtract weight from pest kills
 - Tracker uptime not properly pausing when active during a date change
 - Confusing config options